cortip/isomera/README.md

 - [ ] Websockets for notifications and updates
 - [ ] GDPR compliance
 - [ ] Easy solution for roles and access management
+- [ ] SQS queue and jobs - support heavy load
+- [ ] Redis & Memcached for caching + tooling in code
+- [ ] Production split for api and workers to allow better control on auto-scaling
 - [ ] ...

 ## Features plan